 In numbers that actually matter this means that you might get more than a whole day of life from your LG (36 hours is the manufacturer stated maximum), whereas you'll definitely have to charge a Gear Live every day.

 Not brilliant on either if we're honest.

 Charging on the LG G Watch is through the use of a magnetic adaptor that marries up to the watch's pogo pins.
 While it's not ideal for you to have to carry round yet another charging accessory, we have to say that LG's smartwatch approach is favourable to Samsung's fiddly attachment.

 LG G Watch v Samsung Gear Live: Verdict

 When picking a winner between the first two Android Wear entrants, you have to side with Samsung's Gear Live.

 While not perfect, Samsung's effort does provide a much more rounded wearable experience, presented in a better chassis and via a superior display.

-It’s far from the perfect product but, for just £10 more, it’s clear to us what Android Wear debutant early adopters should pick.
+It's far from the perfect product but, for just £10 more (in the UK at least, it's actually cheaper Stateside), it's clear to us what Android Wear debutant early adopters should pick.

 That is, at least until the new Android Wear watch brigade arrives that is.